 Email is provided as a professional resource to assist HMS students, faculty and staff in fulfilling the educational, research and service goals of HMS.
 Incidental personal use is permitted as long as it does not have negative effects on any other email account, jeopardize the email system, get in the way of fulfilling your job or violate the law or any other provision of the HMS Electronic Communications Policy or of any other policy or guideline of Harvard University.
+HMS email is not HIPAA compliant and is not appropriate for clinical patient or clinical research data.
 Each user is responsible for using the email system in a professional, ethical, and lawful manner.

 Material that is fraudulent, harassing, profane, obscene, intimidating, defamatory, or otherwise unlawful or inappropriate may not be sent by email or other forms of electronic communications.
 HMS reserves the right to revoke email and related privileges from any individual violating these policies.

 Users should not disguise their identity or username while using the HMS email system or alter the From line or any other indications of origin on emails or postings.
 Behavior of this type violates the guidelines for student and professional conduct and is equivalent to fabricating identities on any other written document.

 Users should not initiate or forward chain email.
 Chain email is a message sent to a number of people asking each recipient to send copies with the same request to a specific number of others.

 Users should not send unsolicited non-school related email to persons with whom they do not have a prior relationship.